belalelmi/The-ELK-Installation-Script-/README.md

-This is a script that will install ELK stack 7.x on your system.

-Great for users who want to install quickly or for those who are new to ELK and want to get up and running with less confusion.
+This script is a Bash script for installing Elasticsearch, Kibana, and Logstash on a Debian-based Linux system.
+It first updates and upgrades the system packages, installs necessary dependencies such as apt-transport-https, ca-certificates, and gnupg2, and adds the Elasticsearch repository to the sources list.

+After that, the script installs Elasticsearch, starts the Elasticsearch service, and checks the status of Elasticsearch using curl.
+Next, it installs Kibana, starts the Kibana service, and finally installs and starts Logstash.

+The script uses various commands such as apt-get, wget, systemctl, and curl to install and manage the services.
+It also uses color codes to make the output more readable and informative.
+Overall, the script automates the installation process for Elasticsearch, Kibana, and Logstash, saving you time and effort.

 Searching on the web and even using the installation guides on [elastic's website](https://www.elastic.co) can be confusing.
 ELKscript will cut out most of the installation frustration.

 ## Prerequisites